papis/papis/doc/source/quick_guide.rst

     papis tag --append physics newton

 Or maybe, you want to tag the documents used in a specific project.
-We could add the tag "project apple" to them using the command
+We could add the tag "project apple" to them using the command:

 .. code:: bash